EnChiSu/Master-Thesis/Check Point 2/Evaluating MCMC performance & model fit.md

 2. Posterior predictive distribution (PPD)<br/>
-One of the advantage of PPD is that it captures two undertainties: (1) Parametric uncertainty (2) Sampling uncertainty.<br/>
+One of the advantage of PPD is that it captures two uncertainties: (1) Parametric uncertainty (2) Sampling uncertainty.<br/>
    1. Parametric uncertainty<br/>
    You can imagine this as the "variance of posterior distribution".
    2. Samping uncertainty<br/>